mattjr/syntheticcv/readme.md

 #TODO

-* check that the ground truth dispary maps  are correct
+* check that the ground truth dispary maps are correct, could be done by wrappng the left image into the right image and the other way around.

 * modify vapory or add a layer to use the patched megapov executable (or use the symbolic link trick discussed above) and add the code to read the depth map, disparity maps and occlusion map (read_depth/py) to the vapory code, to make a nice python interface.
 We need to add a local copy of vapory to the code to do that.